elasticdog/elasticdog-com/quartz/content/Inbox.md

   automating a process, beauty in the simplicity which ends up being more optimal. kind of like index funds versus actively managed funds.

-- capturing pure HOWTO references or facts, like my copyright notices gist that I look up regularly. is that even important to document anymore, considering chatgpt might be faster?
+- Where to capture pure HOWTO references or facts, like my copyright notices gist that I look up regularly.
+Things that I'd find useful to store as a personal knowledge base, but not necessarily original thoughts to expand upon.
+Is that even important to document anymore, considering chatgpt might be faster?
 Is it faster to search the broader internet than my own notes?
 Maybe if it's a resource that I wish existed and couldn't easily find?

 - should index show list of recently touched pages? what about the pages that haven't been updated in the longest? is there an ability to show a random page